brendanalexdr/Conekta.Dotnet6/README.md

 ### ConektaDatetime

 The conekta api handles datetime stamps with a 32bit int as a unix timestamp.
 [ConektaDatetime](https://github.com/brendanalexdr/Conekta.Dotnet6/blob/main/src/Conekta.Dotnet6/Values/ConektaDatetime/ConektaDatetime.cs) wraps this integer.

-So created_at, updated_at, paid_at etc will be ConektaDatetime values.
+You will now discover that such datetime fields as created_at, updated_at, paid_at etc will be ConektaDatetime values.

 ```csharp
 ConektaDatetime conektaDtm = ConektaDatetime.Create(DatTime.Now);
 DateTime backToDtm = conektaDtm.ToDateTime();
 ```

+This will save you time converting back and forth.